AaronPandian/iss-tracker-service/README.md

 Run `cd iss_app` to enter the created folder then run the `wget <linktofile>` command to import all the files from this repository into your directory.

 Once all the files are gathered, double check with `ls`.
-To build the image, run the command `docker build -t <dockerhubusername>/iss_tracker:1.0 .` and check if the build was successful with `docker images.`.
+To build the image, run the command `docker build -t <dockerhubusername>/iss_tracker:1.0 .` and check if the build was successful with `docker images`.

 By implementing the command above, you should see the image created with the tag `<dockerhubusername>/iss_tracker:1.0`.